7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Cheatsheet.md

 - [[Azure-Administration-Azure-Policies]]
 	- Policy Definitions - Defined in a .json to describe business rules to control access to resources
 	- Policy Assignment - Scope of a policy can effect
-	- Policy Parameters - Values passed into Policy definition so Polices are more flexiable for re-use
+	- Policy Parameters - Values passed into Policy definition so Polices are more flexible for re-use
 	- Initiative Definitions - A collection of Policy definitions, assignable to enforce compliance

 Policy Creation: